Industrial Hemp Program

 Research Pilot Program is underway!

 The 2016 application submission period is CLOSED for both growers and processors.

 Application determinations made by the Industrial Hemp Review Committee are final.
-There is no appeals process for applicatants to the pilot research program.
+There is no appeals process for applicants to the pilot research program.

 Hemp program staff are currently engaged with the 2016 program and summarizing data from the 2015 program.
 Availability by email and phone will be extremely limited; please be patient as department staff work to respond to inquiries.

 The KDA Industrial Hemp Program FAQs document (link found to the right) contains answers to our most frequently asked questions.

 KDA has made available a complete list of contracted 2016 participants, by name and county, including both growers and processors.
-Please note the listed name is the name in which the participant contract is issued, either by individual or by company; the listed county is the county of residence or business registation.
-This list does not include affliated university projects.
+Please note the listed name is the name in which the participant contract is issued, either by individual or by company; the listed county is the county of residence or business registration.
+This list does not include affiliated university projects.

 As the 2014 Farm Bill section 7606 authorized Departments of Agriculture to create industrial hemp research pilot programs, we wish to remind everyone that the focus of this program is research.
 Applicants interested in growing industrial hemp for personal use are not considered to be aligned with the purpose of the program and are not selected for participation.